xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 `BoundingBox` [optional] may be set in order to restrict the region which is served from a certain datacube.
 The notation of the `BoundingBox` is [lon_min,lat_min,lon_max,lat_max].

-`FileSystem` [mandatory] is set to `obs` which is letting xcube serve know, that the datacube is located in the cloud (*obs* is the abbreviation for object storage).
+`FileSystem` [mandatory] is set to `obs` which lets xcube serve know, that the datacube is located in the cloud (*obs* is the abbreviation for object storage).

 `Endpoint` [mandatory] contains information about the cloud provider endpoint, this will differ if you use a different